 - The garden is so large you can cycle for hours

-- Several beautiful fountains
+- Various beautiful fountains

 Day Trip to Rome from Naples

-Costs: From €20 one way (book in advance = cheaper!)
+Cost: From €20 single journey (book ahead = cheaper!)

 Want to explore more of Italy?